achl1990/PGxIntegrator/README.md

 # PGxIntegrator

-**PGxIntegrator** is a toolkit for **integrating Whole Exome Sequencing (WES) and imputed Array data into a WGS-like VCF** for pharmacogenomic analysis.
-It also provides supplementary tools for **multi-sample VCF splitting, Liftover (hg19 → hg38), preprocessing, and parallel Aldy4-based star-allele genotyping**.
+**PGxIntegrator** is a **pipeline** for **integrating Whole Exome Sequencing (WES) and imputed Array data into a WGS-like VCF** for pharmacogenomic analysis.
+It utilizes various bioinformatics tools to streamline pharmacogenomic analysis and also provides supplementary tools for **multi-sample VCF splitting, Liftover (hg19 → hg38), preprocessing, and parallel Aldy4-based star-allele genotyping**.

 ## Features
-✅ **WES + Array Integration** → Merges WES and (imputed) array data into a single VCF.
+✅ **WES + Array Integration** → Merges WES and imputed array data into a single VCF.
 ✅ **Multi-Sample VCF Processing** → Splits multi-sample VCFs into single samples and runs Aldy4 in parallel.
 ✅ **Automated Preprocessing** → Standardizes, normalizes, and filters variants.
 ✅ **Liftover Support** → Converts `hg19 → hg38` if needed.